 With key fob entry systems, you can manage access to specific floors and suites in commercial office buildings.
 You can assign fobs to function during certain times, e.g., around business hours (9 AM to 5 PM) or weekdays, depending on the tenant’s operations.

 You can also assign access permissions based on role.
-Management is typically given more flexible access over employees.
+Management is given more flexible access over employees.
 Maintenance personnel can have access beyond office hours, but limited access to certain sensitive entry points.
 Contractors, likewise, can be issued fobs that function only within the area they’ll be working.

 Gated Communities